afinemax/Astron_2024/README.md

   - [ ] Combine data with other telescopes to measure fringes/localization.
   - [ ] Maybe make a docker container version of the pipeline.
   - [ ] Read more FRB papers.
+  - [ ] Read how the `single_pulse_search` works in `presto`, and how it determines the SNR
+  - [ ] Make nicely formatted documentation for the pipeline.
+  - [ ] Understand what happens when intra-channel Dispersion is dominate.
+  - [ ] Understand how our FRB search and CHIME's differ.
   - [ ] Make 'hip' popular science videos on reserach.
   - [ ] Understand Red vs White Noise.
 </details>